 If your internet service has a strict data cap or your PC simply doesn’t have enough space, GeoFS runs entirely in your browser.
-In this sim, you can take off and fly across the world in one of 20 aircraft using a joystick, mouse, or keyboard.
-You’ll likely never run out of places to see either, as the sim includes more than 30,000 different runways.
+In this free PC game, you can take off and fly across the world in one of 20 aircraft using a joystick, mouse, or your best keyboard.
+You’ll likely never run out of places to see, as the sim includes more than 30,000 different runways.
 Like to game on the go?
-You can fly using your mobile device too.
+You can fly using your mobile device, too.

 Setting the throttle and taking off for the first time is remarkably simple.
 You can quickly customize the controls at any time, as well as pull up helpful instructions to aid your maiden voyage.
 If you aren’t successful in flying multi-engine planes, you can always switch to a more traditional propeller model.
 The simulator even includes a hot air balloon, a helicopter, and a paraglider — just don’t start in a paraglider from 30,000 feet in the air.

 The free version supports massively multiplayer interaction.
-At any point, you can run into another player flying through the sky or a commercial airliner moving in real-time.
-The weather conditions change too, which are based on real-time data from Open Weather Map.
+At any point, you can run into another player flying through the sky or a commercial airliner moving in real time.
+The weather conditions also change based on real-time data from Open Weather Map.
 That means the rain or sleet you experience mirrors what pilots currently endure in the real world.

 Want to see where you’ll run into other players?
 GeoFS has a live map that tracks all pilots.
-Simply right-click on any plane, select a starting altitude, and you’ll instantly appear in the same location.
+Simply right-click on any plane and select a starting altitude, and you’ll instantly appear in the same location.

 This sim’s homespun history is its most incredible aspect.
 Soji Yamakawa, aka Captain YS, single-handedly created it as a university project in 1999.
 He continued to develop the project as a hobby over the ensuing years, though the software hasn’t received a substantial update in quite some time.
 You can play far more beautiful flight sims, but YSFlight keeps it simple and welcoming.